mpaiva/a11y-jam-sessions/README.md

 This decision tree helps you check if your component meets accessibility standards.
 Follow these steps in order:

 1. Start with WCAG A
-   - Make sure everyone can use your component.
+   - Make sure everyone can use your component
-   - Check keyboard access, labels, focus visibility, and alt text for images.
+   - Check keyboard access, labels, focus visibility, and alt text for images

 2. Move to WCAG AA if A is complete
-   - Improve contrast so text is easy to read.
+   - Improve contrast so text is easy to read
-   - Make sure users can resize text without breaking the layout.
+   - Make sure users can resize text without breaking the layout
-   - Add captions for videos and check focus order.
+   - Add captions for videos and check focus order

 3. Check if AAA is needed
-   - Some projects, like government or inclusive products, may need extra features.
+   - Some projects, like government or inclusive products, may need extra features
-   - AAA includes sign language for videos, high contrast text, and more customization options.
+   - AAA includes sign language for videos, high contrast text, and more customization options

 Your component is ready when all required levels are met.